danmar/cppcheck/man/manual.md

         return 100 / x;
     }

-If you run bug hunting analysis on this code then because Cppcheck can't prove that x can't be 0 you will get a warning about division by zero.
+If you run bug hunting analysis on this code, then because Cppcheck can't prove that x can't be 0, you will get a warning about division by zero.

 Either: